 Safer Alcohol Sales

-These are policies that put cities in charge of the location and practices of alcohol retailers.
-Neighborhoods with high concentrations of alcohol sales are linked to more drinking and higher rates of violence and driving under the influence.
+- Neighborhoods with high concentrations of alcohol sales are linked to an increase in individual drinking habits — including young people binge drinking — and higher rates of violence and driving under the influence.

-The state of safer alcohol sales in big US cities
+The state of safer alcohol sales policies in big US cities

-Sixteen out of 40 cities received a medal for safer alcohol sales policies, including eight gold and eight silver.
+34 out of 75 cities received a medal for safer alcohol policies, including 23 golds and 11 silver.

 |City has a law that applies to all alcohol sales, addresses public health and safety, and authorizes the city to close an alcohol retailer for failing to comply with the law.|